Uganda is a land of contrasts. On the one hand, it is a country that highly values education.Donate to Our Child Development Program

 Sixty Feet’s child sponsorship program provides opportunities for education while children are in the Remand Homes and prison.
 Additionally, Sixty Feet sponsors many children who have been reunited with their families, but need additional support to remain home and out of contact with the law.

 We provide school fees, uniforms, and requirements on a sliding scale basis.
-When reunited we determine that some families need no help in placing their children in school.
-Others we discover need much more.
-But every family is expected to contribute something to their child’s education, no matter how small.
-Parents, guardians and caretakers want to feel the dignity of helping to provide for those under their care.
-And we follow up with these children and families on a regular basis to ensure progress in school and monitor health.
+For children who have been reunited with their families, every family is expected to pay something towards their child’s education, no matter how small.
+Parents, guardians, and caretakers want to feel the dignity of providing for those in their care.
+We follow-up with all our sponsored children and families on a regular basis to ensure progress in school, provide opportunities for discipleship and counseling, and monitor health.

 “Education, health care, and intact families are three of the most important indicators of extreme poverty.
 It is the breakdown of these things which lead many children, who may have broken no law, to find themselves in the prison and remand home system we serve.
 One of Sixty Feet’s most important interventions is placing children and teens in school – and following up with them on a regular basis to ensure success.”